kafka-schema-reg-mcp-demos/demo-docs/README.md

 > *"Finally, schema management that doesn't interrupt my flow"*

 **What you get:**
-- Natural language schema operations in Claude Desktop
+- Natural language schema operations in Claude Desktop or in VsCode/Copilot
 - Instant compatibility checking before deployment
 - AI-assisted schema design and evolution
 - Context-aware environment management